AtomsofConfusion/AtomsofConfusion.github.io/2016-snippet-study/errata.md

 necessary statistical significance to be considered an atom at this phase.

 <a name="nested"></a>
-* Non-minimality: All code snippets included in this study were designed to be minimal, so as not to add external sources of confusion into our results.
-[Questions 51/52](questions#q51) (Conditional Operator) contained two, nested, instances of the conditional operator instead of just 1.
+* [Questions 51/52](questions#q51) (Conditional Operator) contained two, nested, instances of the conditional operator instead of just 1.
 The results of this question were left in the dataset during analysis, however if we were to re-design this experiment, the question would be simplified to only have one occurence of the atom.
 While this design flaw may have artificially inflated the effect size we report, we do not believe that removing the redundancy would cause the *Conditional Operator* atom not to reject the null hypothesis.

 <a name="preprocessor_simplification"></a>
 * Non-equivalence: Part of creating atom removal transformations is making sure